 Potassium & Your Thyroid.
 Potassium is another piece of the thyroid function puzzle.
 Potassium has many important jobs in the body.
 It regulates blood pressure, maintains fluid balance and pH of the body, impacts nerve conduction in the heart, and dilates arteries.
 Potassium also has a huge impact on thyroid health because it sensitizes our cells to thyroid hormone.
 When we do not have enough potassium, it can lead to impaired thyroid function.
 As sodium levels increase within the body, the potassium levels decrease.
 What does it look like to have low potassium?
 The signs/symptoms of low potassium include:

 Having balanced minerals is important for your overall health and the health of your thyroid.
 Calcium and potassium, along with magnesium and sodium, are key influencers of thyroid function.
-If you are ready to take charge of your thyroid health and want to check your mineral balance, you should order your hair mineral test today!
-You can do so by visiting my website HormoneHealingRD.
+If you are ready to take charge of your thyroid health and want to check your mineral balance, consider ordering your hair mineral test today!
+The easiest way to do this is through my Master Your Minerals online course, in which we teach you how to interpret your own HTMA and build a hormone-healing protocol based on your unique results.